andreibosco/cv/README.md

 ### Talks and Presentations

+**The role of virtual reality in facilitating caregiver response to apathy in people living with dementia** @ Symposium: Apathy in neuropsychiatric disorders: significance, definitions and leading-edge interventions (_Sep.
+25, 2025_)<br>
+Hosted by 2025 IPA Congress<br>
+**Andrei Torres** and Mary Chiu

 **How to Build Microcredentials** @ 6th New Year; New Ideas - Driving Education through Technology into the Next Era (_Jan.
 18, 2023_)<br>
 Hosted by Ontario Tech University and Ontario Shores Centre for Mental Health Sciences<br>
 Dr. Brenda Gamble, Dr. Adam Dubrowski and **Andrei Torres**